Washington

-do it for free as a public service uninhibited by advertising or hidden agendas.
+free as a public service uninhibited by advertising or hidden agendas.
 His eBook rating of online accredited universities

 is the Best Worst Online Degree Programs He was the first in the world to do it.
-No one in academia, he says, seriously paid
+No one in academia, he says, seriously paid online universities

-online education was of no useful value except to gin up buckets of money for the for-profit, privately run, online schools.
+of no useful value except to gin up buckets of money for the for-profit, privately run, online schools.

-market place has legitimized to a large extent the total online for-profit industry.
+place has legitimized to a large extent the total online for-profit industry.

-Even though the schools that
+Even though the schools that are

-are for-profit are severely criticized for what many feel are obscene profits at the expense of education, the view and perception
+for-profit are severely criticized for what many feel are obscene profits at the expense of education, the view and perception

 of online education has changed dramatically in the last eight years.
 Growth of online program providers that DiUlus currently